- Written by Dr.Mehmet Demircioglu

 Small pimples can appear after a hair transplant, especially when new hair begins pushing through the skin or when follicles become irritated.
 This can happen in the recipient area or donor area.

-In many patients, a small bump is not dangerous by itself.
-It may settle with gentle care, proper washing, and the treatment advised by the surgeon.
+For many patients, a small bump is not dangerous by itself.
+It may settle with gentle handling, proper washing, and the treatment advised by the surgeon.

 But the word small matters.
 A tiny pimple is different from a large painful swelling, spreading redness, pus, fever, or a wound that continues to open.